topolvm/topolvm/docs/proposals/lvcreate-option-on-storageclass.md

       - --type=raid10
 ```

-We can specify the option using the new StorageClass parameter.
+We can specify the options by a new StorageClass parameter, topolvm.io/lvcreate-option-class.

 ```yaml
 apiVersion: storage.k8s.io/v1